adamsilver/fdpb/05-Multiple-Select.md

 But don't worry.
 Everything we discuss here is very much applicable to other types of lists.

-## Lists Versus Tables

-Typically we can represent the same data in more ways than one.
-We can put data in tables, graphs, lists and we can even describe the data in a paragraph.
+## Everything is list

-Semantically speaking everything is a list.
+Semantically speaking we can describe everything as a list.
 The things on the page are a list of things on the page.
-Perhaps the first element inside the body tag should be a `ul`?
-No, don't do that.

-Tables are useful when data
+Pedantism aside, we need to decide how to present our inbox.

+Gmail, has rows and columns of data to represent different aspects of an email.
+Recipient, data, subject and a preview of the body content.
+However, they don't include table headings, visually or semantically.

 ---